NextCenturyCorporation/itm-evaluation-client/README.md

       * source is the entity recommending the action
       * action_id is the ID of the ordered action; the action_id matches an action from `get_available_state` The `relevant_state` property is a list of string paths within the `State` object, in which indexed lists are context-sensitive:
-      * for an aid_delay or a character, it's the id
+      * for an aid or a character, it's the id
       * for a supply, it's the type
       * for a threat, it's the threat_type
       * for an injury, it's the location
 18. What are `MESSAGE` actions and what are the semantics for interpreting them in the action space?
-    * Messages can be thought of as the opposite side of the coin to Events, and are similar in design.
+    * Messages communicate different kinds of actions from the ADM to the server.
+They can be thought of as the opposite side of the same coin of Events, and are similar in design.
     * All `MESSAGE` actions and their parameters are pre-configured in the scenario; the ADM shouldn't change any properties (including `parameters`) from what they received in `get_available_actions()`.
     * If the recipient of the message is a character in the scene, then the action's `character_id` is the recipient of the message.
 If not, then the `recipient` parameter describes the entity the ADM is addressing (taken from `EntityTypeEnum`).
     * There are different types of messages, taken from `MessageTypeEnum`: